Hardcore punk in the United Kingdom: 2010s

-While She Sleeps from Sheffield were one of the most successful bands to come from the UK metalcore scene in the 2010s, playing sold-out shows across the country at venues like Brixton Academy.
+In the late 2000s and early 2010s a large melodic hardcore scene emerged, including Dead Swans, While She Sleeps, More Than Life, Heights, Landscapes and Departures.
+Noizze called this the "golden period of melodic hardcore".
+While She Sleeps from Sheffield were one of the most successful bands to come from this scene, playing sold-out shows across the country at venues like Brixton Academy.
 Their 2017 third album You Are We peaked at number 8 on the UK albums charts.
-Bury Tomorrow from Southampton debuted around the same time, their 2018 album Black Flame peaked at number 21 on the UK albums charts, and its follow up Cannibal peaked at number 10.

 Gallows vocalist Frank Carter returned to the hardcore scene with the formation of his band Frank Carter & The Rattlesnakes.
 The band's 2015 debut album "Blossom" peaked at number 18 on the UK albums chart, with its follow ups "Modern Ruin" and "End of Suffering reaching 7 and 4, respectively.
+Bury Tomorrow from Southampton debuted around the same time, their 2018 album Black Flame peaked at number 21 on the UK albums charts, and its follow up Cannibal peaked at number 10.